-The program also focuses on educating legal professionals and their family and friends about the causes, effects and treatment of alcohol and drug dependency, depression, and other mental health problems.
-Judges and attorneys volunteer their time to assist lawyers who suffer with these issues through the appropriate resources.
+The program also focuses on educating legal professionals and their family and friends about the causes, effects, and treatment of alcohol and drug dependency, depression, and other mental health problems.
+Judges and attorneys volunteer their time to assist lawyers who suffer from these issues through the appropriate resources.

 Reach the 24-Hour Hotline by dialing 866-460-9014.
 When calling this 24/7 confidential phone line, you will receive…

 - Guidance for lawyers in need of assistance or referral sources

 - Information relating to alcohol/drug education, mental health treatment, interventions, monitoring, and/or family support